apapenheim/nation-branding-now/DEV.md

 - Run `git push origin master` to push to Github

 Back in `nation-branding-now`, run `npm-install` to reinstall the dependency.
-Restart the serve rwith
+Restart the server with